vedph/cadmus-doc/migration/graph/mappings.md

 - `children`: children mappings.
 Each child mapping has the same properties of a root mapping, except for those which would make no sense in children, as noted above.

->Note: the _source type_ is a number where `0`=user, `1`=item, `2`=part, `3`=thesaurus, `4`=implicit (assigned to nodes automatically added because used in a triple without yet being present in the graph).
+>💡 The _source type_ is a number where `0`=user, `1`=item, `2`=part, `3`=thesaurus, `4`=implicit (assigned to nodes automatically added because used in a triple without yet being present in the graph).
 This is not a closed enumerated value, so that you can optionally add new values by just defining new constants.

 ## Templates

 Templates are extensively used in mappings to build node identifiers and triple values.

-A template has any number of placeholders, delimited by `{}`, where the opening brace is followed by a single character representing the placeholder type:
+A template contains text with any number of placeholders, delimited by `{}`, where the opening brace is followed by a single character representing the placeholder type:

 1. `{@...}` = _expression_: this represents the expression used to select some source data for the mapping.
 2. `{?...}` = _node key_: the key for a previously emitted node, optionally suffixed.
 3. `{$...}` = _metadata_: any metadata set during the mapping process.
 4. `{!...}` = _macro_: the output of a custom function, receiving the current data context from the source, and returning a string or null.

-These placeholders can be freely nested.
+These placeholders can also be nested.
 The mapping rules will take care of resolving them starting from the deepest ones.

->⚙️ The placeholder resolution is driven by a simple tree shaped representation of the template (`TemplateTree`).
+>⚙️ Placeholder resolution is driven by a simple tree shaped representation of the template (`TemplateTree`).

 ### Expressions